nattlip/com.jilles.x10.2/README.md

 21-09-2018 v2 version app becomes stable, all devices must be repaired if you come from stable version 0.5.8170

-22-09-2018  fixed a bug for correct github issue link
+22-09-2018  2.0.3 fixed a bug for correct github issue link

+25-09-2018 2.0.4 fixed the flows and ms13e updating the capabilities in the device

 [![Paypal donate][pp-donate-image]][pp-donate-link]
 [pp-donate-link]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=42UGL52J4KPZE